AlexVeney/File-Signature-Discovery/README.md

 # File-Signature-Discovery

-Command line application (written in C#) that does the following:
+Command line application (C#) that does the following:

 A. Takes two inputs and a flag
 	i.
 A directory that contains the files to be analyzed